 - Income-Expense-Savings Pie This pie chart is helpful to determine the breakdown of your budget, providing a visual of what proportion of your budget goes to income, savings, and expenses.

-How to Use a Personal Budget Template in Smartsheet
+How to Use a Monthly Budget Template in Smartsheet

-Here’s how to use a personal budget template in Smartsheet:
+Here’s how to use a monthly budget template in Smartsheet:

 1. Select a Personal Budget Template